luije87/documentation/csv.rst

-description                         Description of the job (String) legacy_employer_name                Schools: Set a display name for imported jobs start_date                          When the job begins (Date - see reference section) government                          Is this job a government-only job (Boolean) remote                              Does this job support remote work (Boolean) desired_skills                      The desired skills for this job.
+description                         Description of the job (String) legacy_employer_name                Schools: Set a display name for imported jobs start_date                          When the job begins (Date - see reference section) import_identifier                   This is an identifier that can be used later for adding labels or notes.
+MUST be unique across all jobs. government                          Is this job a government-only job (Boolean) remote                              Does this job support remote work (Boolean) desired_skills                      The desired skills for this job.
 (String)